PinaryDevelopment/blog/_posts/byte-sized/c-sharp/2018-11-13-variables.md

 ---
 layout: post
 permalink: /byte-sized/c-sharp/variables-I
-title: 'Byte-sized C# Programming: Variables'
+title: "Byte-sized C# Programming: Variables"
-excerpt: 'C# topics: What is a variable?
+excerpt: "C# topics: What is a variable?
 How do I program with variables?
-What does it mean when I declare and assign values to variables?'
+What does it mean when I declare and assign values to variables?"
 categories: ['byte-sized', 'c#', 'variables']
 ---